Republic of Korea Marine Corps: Korean War

 On 5 May 1952, the Korean Marine Corps Tank Company was formed consisting of 181 men with 17 M4 Sherman tanks and one tank retriever.
 The company received its training in combat under the direction of USMC Company A, 1st Tank Battalion.
-The entire company was committed on 12 July to relieve Company A in support of the 1st KMC Regiment.
-Following a period of small unit actions along the main line of resistance, starting in August the 1st KMC participated in the Battle of Bunker Hill.
-On the night of 31 October 1952 as the 5th KMC Battalion was relieving the 3rd KMC Battalion on the right of the Regiment's position the PVA attacked the positions.
+The entire company was committed on 12 July to relieve Company A in support of the ROKMC 1st Regiment.
+Following a period of small unit actions along the main line of resistance, starting in August the ROKMC 1st Regiment participated in the Battle of Bunker Hill.
+On the night of 31 October 1952 as the ROKMC 5th Battalion was relieving the ROKMC 3rd Battalion on the right of the Regiment's position the PVA attacked the positions.
 Both Battalions held their positions and the PVA withdrew before dawn on 1 November leaving more than 295 dead.

-In early May 1953 the 1st KMC Regiment went into reserve, returning to the frontline in July when it defended its positions against PVA probes during the Battle of the Berlin Outposts and Boulder City.
+In early May 1953 the ROKMC 1st Regiment went into reserve, returning to the frontline in July when it defended its positions against PVA probes during the Battle of the Berlin Outposts and Boulder City.

 With the end of the war on 27 July 1953 the Korean Marines had killed an estimated 22,070 PVA/KPA while suffering 2,529 casualties.

 In 1955, the 1st Marine Division was established.